DevOluwapelumi/React-First-Class/README.md

 When you're ready to deploy your React app, you can create a production build using the following command: npm run build

+This command will create an optimized and minified version of your app in the build folder.

+Deployment:
+You can deploy your React app to various hosting platforms, such as Netlify, Vercel, or GitHub Pages.
+The deployment process may vary depending on your chosen platform.

+That's a basic overview of how to start writing React code.
+React's documentation is an excellent resource for learning more about React concepts and features: https://reactjs.org/docs/getting-started.html